If you are considering a solar panels investment for your home, there are certain key factors to consider before taking a final decision.

 5. Have you found a solar installer?

-In assessing you solar panel installers we give you some guiding tips: Ask for customer references or easily accessible installations they have undertaken that can provide proof of their competence and quality of work.
+Ask for customer references or easily accessible installations they have undertaken that can provide proof of their competence and quality of work.

-Experienced and well trained installers can provide you with reliable solutions and good customer service.
+Experienced and well-trained installers can provide you with reliable solutions and good customer service.